 - 1. Complete your application form and submit with your \$30 application fee payable to the Arnot School of Radiology.
 Cash will not be accepted. - 2.
 With your application, submit your letter of intent answering the questions on the back of the application. - 3.
 Submit an official copy of your high school transcript. - 4.
-If applicable, submit an official copy of your GED including scores plus an official high school transcript. - 5.
-Submit an official copy of college transcripts for any colleges you have ever attended. - 6.
+If applicable, submit an official copy of your GED including scores plus an official high school transcript. - Submit an official copy of college transcripts for any colleges you have ever attended. - 6.
 Assure that all references have been submitted.
 Two references are required to be completed on the Arnot Ogden School of Radiologic Technology form.
 A guidance counselor, teacher or employer should complete these forms.
 The use of family members is not allowed. - 7.
 The deadline for receipt of your application including your two reference forms and all transcripts is February 28th. - 8.
-All applicants are required to present themselves for a personal interview with the Admissions Committee.
-You will be contacted, if you meet the minimum requirements for admission into the program, to schedule an interview. - 9.
-It is recommended that applicants schedule a shadowing experience with the school by calling Ms. Laura Reed, Clinical Instructor at (607) 737-4317 or lreed@arnothealth.org

 Mail your completed application, letter of intent, and your check or money order to: